Storage FAQ#

 2. Adapt the corresponding record in the Storage registry by setting the root field to the new location

-The recommended way of making files findable in LaminDB is to link them to labels and use the description field of File.
+The recommended way of making files findable in LaminDB is to link them to labels and use the description field of Artifact.
+Generally, we discourage the usage of semantic keys for files due to the need for standards and potential ambiguity.

 Will I never be able to find my file if I don’t give it a description?#